gbelanger/roosevelt-new-annales-issue1/README.md

 done
 ```

-# Step 4: The last step is to do the manual edits to each individual LaTeX file before compiling new_annales.tex.
-Note that you can use the compiler to tell you where required edits (replaceent of unrecognised characters) are needed.
+# Step 4: Manual edits and final compilaton

+The last step is to do the manual edits to each individual LaTeX file before compiling new_annales.tex.
+Note that you can use the compiler to tell you where required edits (replacement of unrecognised characters) are needed.